Ashley Nguyen (Alvarado)

 Top 3 recommendations for applying

 - Come and visit our beautiful campus!
-Get to know the Pepperdine community by attending an event and talking with current students about their experiences.
+Get to know the Pepperdine community firsthand by attending an event or a campus visit and talking with current students about their experiences.

 Advice for writing the essays and supplemental question